Lucy Thurston Blaisdell: First Lady

 Early on in their marriage, Lucy began documenting Neal's career in a scrapbook, and kept it up throughout his life.
 She helped him hone his oratory skills by acting as his test audience, and she also campaigned door-to-door on his behalf.
 An avid golfer herself who participated in women's tournaments, she and her husband golfed together when his time permitted.
 As a political wife, she refused to make speeches, but acted as hostess at formal and casual gatherings.
 While she was still teaching, she would put in a full day at school and then make the rounds of evening social and political events with her husband.

 Neal referred to her as a "good partner", and when he traveled she accompanied him.
 On a five-week 1957 goodwill tour of the US mainland, in what she would later refer to as the best of her experiences in her role as mayoral wife, Lucy christened the renaming of the SS Monterey to the SS Matsonia, and the couple sailed home on the ship.
 As part of the couple's 1959 world tour, they participated in the Fifth Japanese-American Conference of Mayors and Chamber of Commerce Presidents.
 Lucy reported on their trip in The Honolulu Advertiser, commenting on the people and culture in post-World War II Osaka.

 During their stop in India, she commented in her newspaper reports that Hawaii's tourism industry might benefit by adapting a few ideas from India's tour guides.
 She suggested that Hawaii's tour guides incorporate the state's history into the narrative, specifically in downtown Honolulu where Rev. Abraham Akaka had made recordings that could be heard at Kawaiahao Church.
 One of the things she felt would be important to include on the tours would be information about royal burial rites.

 Later life and death

 Neal Blaisdell died of a stroke in 1975.
-Lucy died in 1986.
+Lucy Blaisdell died in 1986.
 Both are interred at Oahu cemetery in a joint plot.